-Both Associate Professor Karl Ng and Dr Chantal Baldwin have an interest in the diagnosis and management of patients with multiple sclerosis.
+Associate Professor Karl Ng has an interest in the diagnosis and management of patients with multiple sclerosis.
 Please contact SNNN on 02 82871900 to arrange an appointment with the help of your doctor.

 FAQs & information

 What is Multiple Sclerosis? | Statistics | Risk Factors | Progression of Multiple Sclerosis | Symptoms of Multiple Sclerosis | Clinical Examination of Multiple Sclerosis | How is it diagnosed? | Prognosis of Multiple Sclerosis | How is it treated? | References |

 What is Multiple Sclerosis?